-Key Question 5: To what extent does the plan promote equitable sharing consistent with the principles of the Act?
+Key Question 5: To what extent does the plan promote equitable sharing consistent with the objects and principles of the Act?
 (Note: this relates to social, environmental and economic outcomes).
 This assessment may consider:

-- how rules establish access in line with prioritisation of the Act - how plan rules provide for water to be shared equitably between license holders - how the plan has been implemented and how this has affected outcomes - how adaptive management has been applied and new information incorporated over the plan period - consistency (where appropriate) with relevant adjacent plan rules and equity between the plan and adjacent plans - how environmental values and basic landholder rights are protected from impacts of trade.
+- how rules establish access in line with prioritisation of the Act - how plan rules provide for water to be shared equitably between licence holders - how the plan has been implemented and how this has affected outcomes - how adaptive management has been applied and new information incorporated over the plan period - the extent to which climate change and climate variability are considered and addressed in the plan to ensure the plan can operate under a variety of scenarios - how adaptive management is built into the plan to allow response to potential future changes and impacts - consistency (where appropriate) with relevant adjacent plan rules and equity between the plan and adjacent plans - how environmental values and basic landholder rights are protected from the impacts of trade.